 The Trustee has the power and authority to cause the Trust to sue Boaz Energy or any other future owner of the Underlying Properties to enforce the terms of the Conveyance creating the Net Profits Interest.
 If the Trustee does not take appropriate action to cause the Trust to enforce provisions of the Conveyance, Trust unitholders' recourse would likely be limited to bringing a lawsuit against the Trustee to compel the Trustee to take specified actions or, subject to any restrictions in the governing instrument to the Trust, to bring a derivative action seeking authority to bring an action in the name of the Trust to enforce provisions of the Conveyance.
 As a result, Trust unitholders will not be able to sue Boaz Energy or any future owner of the Underlying Properties to enforce these rights.
 However, such limitations do not apply to or otherwise limit any claims that the Trust unitholders may have under the federal securities laws.
-Furthermore, the Conveyance provides that, except as set forth in the Conveyance, Boaz Energy is not liable to the Trust for the manner in which it performs its duties in operating the Underlying Properties as long as it acts without gross negligence or willful misconduct.
-Further, the Trust Agreement will provide that, to the fullest extent permitted by law, Boaz Energy and its affiliates shall not be subject to fiduciary duties or be liable for conflicts of interest principles.
+Furthermore, the Conveyance provides that, except as set forth in the Conveyance, neither Boaz Energy nor any successor to Boaz Energy is liable to the Trust for the manner in which it performs its duties in operating the Underlying Properties as long as it acts without gross negligence or willful misconduct.
+Further, the Trust Agreement provides that, to the fullest extent permitted by law, Boaz Energy (and any successor to Boaz Energy) shall not be subject to fiduciary duties or be liable under conflicts of interest principles.